 A noteworthy exception to the cheap and non-specialty brand mattress rule is Ikea.
 Although not a mattress brand with complicated technology, IKEA’s super affordable latex and memory foam mattresses seem to have very good reviews from its users.

-Ikea offers memory foam and latex “mattresses” (somewhere in between mattress topper and mattress in thickness) for below $169 and spring mattresses for below $1,000, but they are typically meant to be paired with mattress bases that are an additional $200 to $500.
+Ikea offers spring, memory foam and latex “mattresses” (somewhere in between mattress topper and mattress in thickness) from $99 to $1,200.

 Sea Horse mattresses in Singapore